Keitho08/pands-problems/README.md

 **Explaining the Code:**

 1. First the method to calculate the square root is defined.
 In this case, following online research the Newton Method was deemed as a good solution.
-2. We tell the newton method to apply to the inputted number and apply a set numbe of iterations to find the approximate square root,
+2. The newton method is applied to the inputted number and  a set number of iterations is run to find the approximate square root.
 3. It was found the  number of iterations to run needs to be a large number to get a good approximation.
-A lower value can result in wrong answer, e.g 1 iteration returns 7.8 as answer for 14.5 which is incorrect.
+A lower value can result in a wrong answer, e.g 1 iteration returns 7.8 as answer for 14.5 which is incorrect.
 The larger the number the greater the approximation.
-4. We then input the newton formula and return result to the sequence.
+4. We then input the newton formula and return the result to the sequence.
-5. The user is prompted to input as positive integer after running the program.
-If this number is less than 0 it does not run, this prevent user to input a negative number as per project brief.
+5. The user is prompted to input a positive integer after running the program.
+If this number is less than 0 it does not run, this prevent inputting a negative number as per project brief.
 6. If the user inputs a positive number the defined newton method is applied to the number (n) using the Sqrt function and the result is printed to the screen rounded to 1 decimal place.
 7. Example input and output:
     * Input: 14.5